API Reference

 AnyOf(criteria...)

 Composite criterion: stops when any constituent stops.
-Checked in declaration order at each check point; the first to fire wins and its retcode propagates.
+Delegates each event to all sub-criteria in declaration order; the first to fire wins and its retcode propagates.

 source